commercelayer/commercelayer-docs-api/resources/prices/list_prices.md

 ---
-description: How to fetch a collection of prices via API
+description: How to fetch a list of prices via API
 ---

 # List all prices